 This notice is in regard to The HCV Elimination Program Agreement between Gilead Sciences Ireland UC (“Gilead”) and Georgia, represented by the Ministry of Labour, Health and Social Affairs of Georgia (“MoLHSA”) dated April 15, 2016 (the “HCV Agreement”), pursuant to which Gilead and MoLHSA agreed to carry out a Program to eliminate Hepatitis C Virus in Georgia.
 As part of the Program, Gilead has previously supplied to the MoLHSA certain quantities of its product SOVALDI® (“Sovaldi” as defined in the HCV Agreement).
 All capitalized terms not defined herein shall have the meanings assigned to them in the HCV Agreement.

-As discussed, Gilead hereby agrees that, notwithstanding the terms and conditions of the HCV Agreement not defined herein , MoLHSA may supply up to 4,500 bottles of Sovaldi currently in the possession of MoLHSA and previously provided by Gilead to MoLHSA (the “Sovaldi Units”) solely to the Republic of Belarus (represented by the Government or Ministry of Health of the Republic of Belarus) (the “Belarus Recipient”).
+As discussed, Gilead hereby agrees that, notwithstanding the terms and conditions of the HCV Agreement, MoLHSA may supply up to 4,500 bottles of Sovaldi currently in the possession of MoLHSA and previously provided by Gilead to MoLHSA (the “Sovaldi Units”) solely to the Republic of Belarus (represented by the Government or Ministry of Health of the Republic of Belarus) (the “Belarus Recipient”).

 As a condition to supplying the Sovaldi Units to the Belarus Recipient, MoLHSA agrees as follows: